How to Care for and Maintain Medium Knotless Box BraidsJune 08, 2023

 Is there anything not to love about knotless box braids?
-They’re classic, eye-catching, low maintenance and the perfect style for giving our strands a little breather.
-While there’s nothing wrong with hairstyles that take 30+ minutes to perfect, there’s something satisfying about a protective hairstyle that comes in clutch.
+They’re classic, eye-catching, low maintenance and the perfect protective style for giving our strands a breather from hot tools, styling and tension headaches from other uncomfortable styles.

-Medium knotless box braids may look like the traditional box braids for afar, but the omission of the knot at the root just makes these showstopping plaits look even more effortless.
-We tapped two celebrity hairstylists to get the scoop on medium knotless box braids including why this size braid is a popular choice and how to make your knotless braids look flawless for longer.
+Medium knotless box braids may look like traditional box braids from afar, but the omission of the knot at the root just makes these showstopping plaits look even more effortless and helps minimize tension on your scalp.
+Below, we turned to hair experts to get the scoop on medium knotless box braids, including why this size braid is a popular choice and how to make your knotless braids look flawless for longer.

 What Are Knotless Box Braids?

-Even though box braids are the trending style now, it’s certainly not a new hairstyle.
+Even though box braids are a trending style now, they’re certainly not a new hairstyle.
 The origin of box braids comes from African culture and dates back thousands of years ago.
-But removing the traditional knot that is typically created in box braids is a new style to create less tension of the root of the hair.
+But removing the traditional knot that is typically created in box braids is a newer way to create less tension of the root of the hair.

-What Makes Medium Braids Different From Other Knotless Braids?
+What Makes Medium Knotless Braids Different From Other Knotless Braids?

 There are a variety of sizes and lengths when it comes to knotless braids.
 There are micro, small, medium, large and jumbo knotless braids.
 These braids aren’t small, but they’re not large either.
 In most cases, you can expect a medium-sized knotless box braid to have the same width of a pencil or pen.

 Celebrity hairstylist T. Cooper says this size of knotless braid is best for those who have two inches of hair or longer.
 “If your hair is too short, the medium style may not be best because it will be harder for the braider to grip and the style may not last as long.”